Neurone

 Univ.-Prof. Dr. Mirko Pham, MD

-Head of the Department of Neuroradiology
+Director of the Institute of Neuroradiology

 University Hospital Würzburg